Auckland New Zealand

 Do I need a rental car when in Auckland?

-Find some nature in Auckland Botanic Gardens or Auckland Domain, the city’s biggest park and home to Auckland War Museum.
+Find some nature in Auckland Botanic Gardens or Auckland Domain, the city’s biggest park and home to the Auckland War Museum.
 Or, head farther afield.
 The West Coast, a half-day trip from downtown Auckland, has spectacular black sand beaches with rolling surf.
 Along the way from Auckland to the West Coast, you will find the Waitakere Ranges with subtropical rainforest, rare giant Kauri trees, and lovely hiking.

 If traveling by water is more your style, take a ferry from Auckland to wild Rangitoto Island, New Zealand’s newest island, thanks to an asymmetrical volcanic cone.
 Head to Tiritiri Matangi Island for a protected bird sanctuary.